tommycho1223/Power_Outage_Analysis/README.md

   frameborder="0"
 ></iframe>

 Positive anomaly levels mean warm ocean temperatures, while negative anomaly levels mean cool ocean temperatures.
 The graph shows the range from approximately `-1.5` to `+2.5`, and negative anomaly levels cause more power outages.
-It is interesting that it seems around `+2.0` is ideal temperatures to avoid power outages.
+It is interesting that it seems around `+1.5` and `+2.0` is ideal temperatures to avoid power outages.

 ### Bivariate Analysis